hoangquan175/C_Knowledge/README.md

-# C_Knowledge
-C Programming language

-## Exercises from "The C Programming Language" 2nd Edition by Brian W. Kernighan and Dennis M. Ritchie
+## Exercises from "The C Programming Language" 2nd Edition

 ### Chapter 1: A Tutorial Introduction
 1-1.
 Run the "hello, world" program on your system.
 Experiment with leaving out parts of the program, to see what error messages you get.